‘Pokemon Go’s’ New Themed Pokestops Backfire Horribly As Niantic Is Accused Of False Activism

 Click here to view a live map of all 17 Pokestops from Google.

 While a few solemnly named Pokestops are helping the world’s biggest issues disappear (read: sarcasm), Pokemon Go fans are waiting with bated breath for the next big global update to the game.
-To check out a few probable upcoming updates and vote on which one you’re most excited for, head over to The Inquisitr‘s official poll.
+To check out a few probable upcoming updates and vote on which one you’re most excited for, head over to the Inquisitr‘s official poll.

 And as always, Train On, Pokemon fans.